-(1) Fiscal year 2014-15 adopted budget.
+(1) Fiscal years 2016-17 and 2017-18 adopted budgets.

 Defined Contribution Plan - The Town of Branford established a defined contribution plan effective January 1, 2012 to provide benefits at retirement to police officers hired after 2011.
 Pursuant to the agreement, officers are required to contribute 8.5% of covered salary, which is matched by employer contributions of 5%.
 Employees are fully vested in employee contributions and are fully vested after ten years in employer contributions.